William Fley, MA, PG. Dip, MBsS, MBACP Accredited

-I provide solution focused short term therapy and long-term counselling as an integrative psychotherapist, including mindfulness-based approaches; I am fully accredited by the BACP, and am a BPS graduate member.
+I provide solution-focused short-term therapy and long-term counselling as an integrative psychotherapist, including mindfulness-based approaches; I am fully accredited by the BACP, and a BPS graduate member.

-I have 2 consulting rooms, one in Midhurst and one in the New Forest.
-In addition, I also offer an online counselling service, together with telephone and Skype sessions which are more flexible and therefore can be tailored around your timetable.
+I have 2 consulting rooms, one in Midhurst and Petersfield, South-downs.
+In addition, I also offer an online counselling service, together with telephone and Skype sessions which are more flexible and therefore can be tailored around your availability.

 Training, qualifications & experience